milvus-io/milvus/cpp/README.md

 Milvus was developed by ZILLIZ, a tech startup that intends to reinvent data science, with the purpose of providing enterprises with efficient and scalable similarity search and analysis of feature vectors and unstructured data.

-Milvus provides stable Python and C++ APIs, as well as RESTful API.
+Milvus provides stable Python, C++ and Java API.

 Keep up-to-date with newest releases and latest updates by reading [Releases](https://www.milvus-io/docs/master/releases).